Medicines work best, but you can do things to treat your psoriasis without a prescription.

 Sunlight can treat your skin condition, but sunburns make it worse.
 Use a sunscreen that contains zinc oxide and has an SPF of 30 or higher on areas that don't have psoriasis.
 Limit how much sun you get.
 Twenty minutes a day 3 days a week is a good start.
 Talk to your doctor first, though.
 Some medicines aren't safe when you get lots of sun.

 Tip 5: Quit Smoking

-You can add psoriasis to the long list of health problems smoking makes worse.
-In one study, people who smoked more than a pack a day were twice as likely to have a serious case than those who smoked half a pack or less.
+You can add psoriasis to the long list of health problems this habit makes worse.
+In one study, people who smoked more than a pack a day were twice as likely to have a serious case as those who smoked half a pack or less.
 The effects were even stronger in women who already had psoriasis.

 Kicking the habit is one of the best things you can do to care for your condition.

 Tip 6: Drink Moderately or Not at All

 Psoriasis is more common in people who drink heavily.
 Alcohol may affect men's psoriasis more than women's.
 Women should have no more than one drink a day, and men should stop at two.

 Tip 7: Think About Diet Changes

 There’s no solid evidence that any one food makes psoriasis better or worse.
 At the same time, many say their sores got better after they cut back on foods like sugar, white flour, or caffeine.
 It won’t hurt to try, especially if you cut out not so healthy foods.